Help us improve these guidelines by emailing your feedback to firstname.lastname@example.org.

 Fix any usability issues

-Make sure your page doesn't have issues that would cause a bad user experience, e.g. broken links.
+Make sure your page doesn't have issues that would cause a bad user experience, for example: broken links.

 Acquire good links from other websites